Event box

 About DWDE

 Leona Oceania has always been passionate and curious about end-of-life issues.
 Motivated by this, she trained to become a Home Funeral Guide, End of Life Doula, and Life Legacy Facilitator.
 She is also a Hospice volunteer, Funeral Consumer Advocate, Death Cafe Facilitator, and Death Educator.
 Leona's primary focus is to educate and motivate people to simply start the conversation.
-Once we can talk more openly about death and normalize the conversati, the better we will be able to connect with our own mortality and be proactive about creating a "good death" for ourselves and others.
+Once we can talk more openly about death and normalize the conversation, the better we will be able to connect with our own mortality and be proactive about creating a "good death" for ourselves and others.

-***NEW LOCATION!*** NO REGISTRATION REQUIRED
+***AT PIPER SHORES*** NO REGISTRATION REQUIRED

 This program is held at Piper Shores in partnership with Scarborough Public Library and OPEN TO ALL.